nest/nestml/doc/syntax.md

     * syntax
     * orders and initial values

-  access to spike and current buffers
+  * Access to spike and current buffers: all buffers can be be accessed through their plain names.

   Currently support for GSL and exact integration, if possible